What is a Fishbone?

 - People: Human factors might be contributing to the problem.
 This may include an employee’s preference, a disability that has not been accommodated, ergonomic issues, physical limitations, etc.

 - Tools: The device(s) imparting work into the process.
 This includes manufacturing equipment calibration and cleanliness.
 Using the right tool for the right job.
-On the specified application, is the machine operated properly?
+Is the machine used correctly for the application?

 - Environment: Factors relating to mother nature.
 Includes: ambient temperature and humidity, operating temperature and pressure of auxiliary/support equipment, excess wind, sunlight, or UV rays.